Is St. Louis, Missouri, a Good Place to Retire?

 Medical access: Great access to quality medical care, including The Center for Advanced Medicine.

-- Located just west of downtown with train access to the city.
+- Located just west of downtown with Metrolink train access to the city.

-- The business district stretches just under a mile, making it perfect for a casual stroll.
+- The business district stretches just under a mile – perfect for a casual stroll.

 - Home to more than 75 restaurants, bars, and businesses.

-- Plenty of outdoor festivals throughout the year, including the Central West End Cocktail party, Make Music St. Louis Festival, a weekly summer music festival, and a summer sidewalk sale.
+- Plenty of outdoor festivals throughout the year, including the Central West End Cocktail Party, the Make Music St. Louis Festival, and weekly live music shows in the summer.

-- Plenty of parks with beautiful walking paths.
+- Many options for parks with beautiful walking paths.

 Unique landmarks: